 Main Cast: Gustav Fröhlich, Brigitte Helm, Rudolf Klein-Rogge

 A classic of the silent era.
 Epic in proportions yet simple in story, this has influences countless films that followed.
 Some (Elysium (2013)) are practically remakes.
 The special effects were groundbreaking.
 This — along with the likes of Brecht/Weill‘s The Threepenny Opera and ‘s Berlin Alexanderplatz and even Hilferding‘s Finance Capital — represents one of the great achievements of Weimar Germany.

 Kitty Wells – The Kitty Wells Story Decca DXS-7174 (1963)

 Kitty Wells was arguably the first major female solo recording star in country music.
-Before, women tended to be part of a group (this Mother Maybelle and Sara Carter of The Carter Family) or “girl singers” rotated in and out of predominantly male bands.
+Before, women tended to be part of a group (think Mother Maybelle and Sara Carter of The Carter Family) or “girl singers” rotated in and out of predominantly male bands.
 Her music was proto-feminist, and an inspiration to many who came after her.
 Many of the songs on this early collection are sort of response songs, adding a woman’s rebuttal to a possibly male chauvinist song.
 That goes for the opener, her first big hit, “It Wasn’t God Who Made Honky Tonk Angels.”
 But that only amounts to “proto-” feminism in some ways, because it cedes to men the ability to set the terms of debate, offering only a rebuttal.